bfontaine/crosswords/README.rst

 **crosswords** is a terminal tool to help you solving crosswords.

-This is a full rewrite of a script I wrote back in 2011 to help my girlfriend solve crosswords.
+This is a full rewrite of a script I wrote back in 2011.

 Install
 -------